-ABCD Central Staff: The staff at the Central office of Head Start & Children's Services oversees the delivery of services to all ABCD locations in Boston, and the Malden/Everett area.
+ABCD CENTRAL STAFF: The staff at the Central office of Head Start & Children's Services oversees the delivery of services to all ABCD locations in Boston and the Mystic Valley area.
 It provides fiscal management, evaluates the delivery of services and arranges for program development with other local organizations.
-The central management team consists of the Vice President of Head Start & Children's Services, Deputy Directors and Component Coordinators.
-The Central Staff shares responsibility with local Program Directors for the overall quality of the Center.
+The central management team consists of theDirectorof Head Start & Children's Services, Deputy Directors and Component Coordinators.
+The Central Staff shares responsibility with local Center Directors for the overall quality of the Center.

-Local Administrators: The Program Director carries out the administration of the local ABCD Head Start & Children's Services centers.
-The Program Director has overall responsibility for implementing the program policies, as well as program governance, educational planning, staff hiring, and supervision.
-In some locations the Program Director is supported by a Program Administrator or an Assistant Director.
+LOCAL ADMINISTRATORS: The Center Director carries out the administration of the local ABCD Head Start & Children's Services centers.
+The Center Director has overall responsibility for implementing the program policies, as well as program governance, educational planning, staff hiring, and supervision.
+In some locations the Center Director is supported by a Program Administrator or an Assistant Director.

-Education Staff: The education component has the following positions: Education Supervisors, Teacher, and Teacher Assistant.
+EDUCATION STAFF: The education component has the following positions: Education Supervisor, Teacher, and Teacher Assistant.
 Several classrooms are supported by Mentor/Coaches, who provide support to teachers on best teaching practices.
-All Education staff meets the education and experience requirements of the Office of Head Start, EEC, and NAEYC for accredited programs.
+All Education staff meet the education and experience requirements of the Office of Head Start, EEC, and NAEYC for accredited programs.
 Education Supervisors have a minimum of a Bachelor Degree in Early Childhood Education or a related field.
-Teachers have a Bachelor or Associate Degree in Early Childhood Education.
-Teacher Assistants have a Child Development Associate (CDA) Credential or they are working towards their CDA or Associate Degree.
+Early Head Start Teachers have at a minimum an Infant/Toddler Child Development Associate (CDA).
+Preschool Teachers have at a minimum an Associate Degree in Early Childhood Education or a related field; Teacher Assistants have a Child Development Associate (CDA) Credential or they are working towards their CDA or Associate Degree.
 They are also certified in First Aid and CPR and receive continuous training and education support to enhance their skills throughout the year.

-Family & Community Engagement Staff: The Family & Community Engagement Staff, consisting of Family & Community Engagement Supervisors, Family Advocates and ERSEA (Eligibility, Recruitment, Selection, Enrollment, Attendance) Specialists, partner with parents and families to ensure on-going support from the program and the community.
+FAMILY & COMMUNITY ENGAGEMENT STAFF: The Family & Community Engagement Staff, consisting of Family & Community Engagement Supervisors, Family Advocates and ERSEA (Eligibility, Recruitment, Selection, Enrollment, Attendance) Specialists, partner with parents and families to ensure on-going support from the program and the community.
 From recruitment to transition to the child's next educational experience, the Family & Community Engagement staff support parents in establishing and meeting goals for themselves and their children.

-Health Staff: A Health Manager and a Health Aide are assigned to each program to make sure children are safe and healthy.
-They routinely coordinate with parent/guardians to obtain necessary health documentation and ensure children are receiving all necessary health services and referrals.
+HEALTH AND NUTRITION STAFF: A Health & Nutrition Services Managers and a Health Services Assistants are assigned to each program to make sure children are safe and healthy.
+They routinely coordinate with parents/guardians to obtain necessary health documentation, chronic care management, identification of nutrition concerns, and ensure children are receiving all necessary health and nutrition services, education and referrals.

-Intervention Support Specialists: Intervention Support Specialists (ISS) work closely with children and families to support social/emotional wellbeing and children with disabilities.
-The ISS work collaboratively with other program staff and the community, including the Lead Education Agencies, Early Intervention Programs, and other contractual partners.
+INTERVENTION SUPPORT SPECIALISTS: Intervention Support Specialists (ISS) work closely with children and families to support social/emotional wellbeing and children with disabilities.
+The ISS works collaboratively with other program staff and the community, including the Lead Education Agencies, Early Intervention Programs, and other contractual partners.
 They are responsible for the monitoring and implementation of IFSPs and IEPs, as well as the facilitator for the integration of the disabilities and mental health supports within all component areas of the program.